pragmint/open-practices/practices/implement-tdd.md

 * How do you balance striving for high code coverage with writing valuable and robust tests?

 ### Continuous Improvement

 * How frequently do you review and reflect on your TDD practices to identify areas for improvement?
 * What steps do you take to ensure that your TDD approach evolves with your team's needs and project requirements?
 * How do you encourage and facilitate a culture of continuous improvement in your TDD practices within your team?

+## Exercises

+### Start with a Simple Project

+Select a small, non-critical project or a module within your existing codebase to practice TDD.
+Begin by writing tests for new features or small changes.
+Follow the Red, Green, Refactor cycle diligently, and observe how this impacts your development process.
+This exercise will help you get comfortable with TDD without the pressure of high-stakes projects.

+### Test Double Balance Check

+Review your current use of test doubles in your tests.
+Identify instances where you may be overusing mocks or stubs and evaluate if they are leading to brittle tests.
+Try to replace some test doubles with real objects, focusing on integration tests to see if this improves test robustness and reliability.

+### Integration Test Implementation

+Add a set of integration tests to your existing test suite.
+Identify important interactions between components and write tests to validate these interactions.
+Compare the results with your unit tests to understand how integration testing complements your current TDD practice and improves overall test coverage.

+### Test Pyramid Audit

+Conduct an audit of your test suite to assess its alignment with the Test Pyramid principles.
+Ensure you have a larger number of unit tests at the base, fewer integration tests in the middle, and a smaller number of end-to-end tests at the top.

+### Design and Architecture Reflection

+Reflect on how your TDD practice is influencing your code design and architecture.
+Assess whether your tests are guiding you towards modular, maintainable, and scalable designs.
+Make necessary adjustments to balance test-driven development with thoughtful design principles, ensuring a cohesive and robust codebase.

 # Key Points